man reading news stories

 How many people will I normally be traveling with?

-You’ll want to choose a program where the aircraft type fits the normal maximum number of travelers in your party.
+You’ll want to choose a program where the aircraft type accommodates the typical number of travelers in your party.

-Will I be traveling with pets or sending unaccompanied minors?
+Will I be traveling with pets, or will I be sending unaccompanied minors?

 While most jet card programs allow pets, there may be additional fees and some programs have age restrictions for minors traveling alone.